Demi-urge/menace_sandbox/docs/vector_service.md

 EmbeddingBackfill().run(session_id="bulk", db="workflows")
 ```

-`EmbeddingBackfill` discovers every `EmbeddableDBMixin` subclass and invokes
+`EmbeddingBackfill` loads every registered `EmbeddableDBMixin` implementation
-`backfill_embeddings` on each, logging progress for visibility.
-When a `db`
+from `embedding_registry.json` and invokes `backfill_embeddings` on each,
+logging progress for visibility.
+When a `db` argument is supplied the run is
-argument is supplied the run is restricted to matching subclasses.
-Records
+restricted to matching subclasses.
+Records flagged by the lightweight license
-flagged by the lightweight license detector are skipped and logged.
+detector are skipped and logged.

 Known databases are listed in `vector_service/embedding_registry.json`.
 Each
 entry maps a short name to the module and class implementing